apegraduate8/express-blog/README.md

 2. `cd express-blog`
 3. `touch app.js`
 3. `npm init` (Hit enter to accept the defaults and see the new [package.json](https://docs.npmjs.com/cli/init) file
 4. `npm install express --save` (The `--save` option adds the module as a dependency in your package.json file.
-This allows anyone looking at your app (i.e. a dev team member) to be able to see what your app is "made of" and if they clone your app and run `npm i` all dependencies will be installed.
-This is similar to a gem but you can see it!)
+This allows anyone looking at your app (i.e. a dev team member) to be able to see what your app is "made of" and if they clone your app and run `npm i` all dependencies will be installed.)